countable-web/open-source-corporation/hr/BACK_END_POSTING.md

 `responsibilities and skills`

-Make all our user interfaces look good and be painfully easy to use :)
+Keep Linux based systems rock solid, unit tested, and automated.
 You will be responsible for:

 1. Developering back-end features (Node.JS and/or Django) with automated tests (ie, mocha, jasmine)
 2. Rest APIs, backend jobs and queues, Linux server administration, automation jobs.